merative/acd-containers/src/pages/usage/overview.md

 }
 ```

-## Data Isolation
+## Data isolation

-### Public Multi-tenant Instances
+### Public multi-tenant instances

-**User Configuration Data:** User configuration data is stored in Cloud Object Storage.
+**User configuration data:** User configuration data is stored in Cloud Object Storage.
 This data is isolated by tenant at the service layer.

-**User Unstructured Text:** Requested analysis of unstructured text is processed in-memory.
+**User unstructured text:** Requested analysis of unstructured text is processed in-memory.
 The input text is not persisted.
 Requests are isolated at the service layer.

-### Dedicated Instances
+### Dedicated instances

-**User Configuration Data:** User configuration data is stored in Cloud Object Storage.
+**User configuration data:** User configuration data is stored in Cloud Object Storage.
 This data is isolated at the service layer.

-**User Unstructured Text:** Requested analysis of unstructured text is processed in-memory.
+**User unstructured text:** Requested analysis of unstructured text is processed in-memory.
 The input text is not persisted.
 Requests are isolated at the Kubernetes pod layer.

-## Compute Isolation
+## Compute isolation

-**Public Multi-tenant Instances:** The service is accessed via public endpoints.
+**Public multi-tenant instances:** The service is accessed via public endpoints.
 The service will access all dependencies via private endpoints.
 In these instances the control plane of the service is shared across tenants.

-**Dedicated Instances:** The service can be accessed via public and/or private endpoints.
+**Dedicated instances:** The service can be accessed via public and/or private endpoints.
 Review [Public and private network endpoints](/about/overview/) for details.
 The service will access all dependencies via private endpoints.
 In these instances the control plane of the service is isolated in separate pods for each tenant.

-## Available Annotators
+## Available annotators

 The following annotators are available for detecting and coding medical concepts within unstructured data.